jeftegoes/GitOverviewAndCommands/README.md

   - Create a feature branch
   - Optionally work on the feature branch
   - Push the branch to the remote repository

 ## Pull requests II
 ### Forking overview
 - Forking - copying a remote repository to your own online account
 - Both repositories are remote repositories
 - The upstream repository is usually the "source of truth"
 - What is a fork used for?
-  - Experiment with/learn form the upstram repository
+  - Experiment with/learn form the upstream repository
-  - Issue pull requests to the upstram repository
+  - Issue pull requests to the upstream repository
   - Create a different source of truth
   - A form is created uwing an online GIt hosting provider
   - Pull requests can be made form forks and merged into the upstream repository

 ## Git workflows
 ### Centralized workflow